-First of all remember the principle that all the tenants share liabilities on the basis of being joint tenants.
+First of all, remember the principle that all the tenants share liabilities based on being joint tenants.

 2. Remaining Responsibilities

 Therefore get this clarified, and if you’re changing names and renewing agreements on a new basis check that the named parties have separately clarified this with any other parties.

 3. New or Transferred Agreements

-An easy way would be to look at a new agreement on a new-name basis and a fresh start rather than trying to transfer an existing agreement.
+An easy way would be to look at a new agreement on a new-name basis and a fresh start rather than transfer an existing agreement.
 Either way, make sure the legal documentation is completed correctly.

 4. Right to Rent

-Ideally, you have this under way anyway irrespective of lease names, but watch out for older agreements that were not caught under these obligations suddenly falling within it for a renewal under a technically different names and so as landlord now needing to complete these checks.
+Ideally, you have this underway anyway irrespective of lease names, but watch out for older agreements that were not caught under these obligations suddenly falling within it for renewal under a technically different name.
+So a landlord now needs to complete these checks.

-5. Costs Involved
+5. Costs & Taxes Involved

-Letting and managing agents can suddenly demand extra costs if there is a pile of extra work to do, and even if a tenant needs to pay then make sure this is realistic and not a deal-stopper.
+Letting and managing agents can suddenly demand extra costs if there is a pile of extra work to do, and even if a tenant needs to pay, make sure this is realistic and not a deal-stopper.

-Even if you’re fine with this, go through these other above points to see what other issues you need to consider in order to prevent issues arising later on.
+Even if you’re fine with this, go through these other above points to see what other issues you need to consider to prevent issues arising later on.